Applications » Admission by UBE Score Transfer

 2. Certificate of graduation from law school: The Certificate of Graduation is an original letter, on school letterhead, verifying your degree and the date received.
 If the school uses a seal, it will also include the school seal.
 Most law schools are familiar with this document, but if they have questions, please have them contact our office and ask for admissions.

-3. MPRE score.
+3. MPRE score of 80 or higher from NCBE at an exam taken not more than eight years prior to your application for admission.
 The score can be submitted any time prior to admission

 4. Certificate of good standing from each State Bar to which you are admitted; must have been issued within the previous three months.